parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 Noise that contains a preponderance of frequencies lower in the audible "spectrum" is referred to as "pink" or "red," again by analogy to light colors.
-White light that is passed through a filter than only allows lower frequencies to pass through becomes pink or red depending on the filter's cut-off frequency.
+White light that is passed through a filter that only allows lower frequencies to pass through becomes pink or red depending on the filter's cut-off frequency.
 By analogy, "white" noise that is passed through a low-pass filter will sound "redder":